Skip to Main Content

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for Korean wildlife—detecting Asiatic black bears in the Seoraksan and Jirisan mountain forests at night, locating Korean water deer in lowland habitats, tracking migratory red-crowned cranes in the DMZ region, and finding Amur leopards in remote protected reserves.
+Yes, thermal imaging works well for Korean wildlife.
+It spots Asiatic black bears in the Seoraksan and Jirisan mountain forests at night and finds Korean water deer in lowland habitats.
+It also tracks migratory red-crowned cranes in the DMZ region and locates Amur leopards in remote covered reserves.

 Is thermal footage useful for documentaries?

-Thermal adds a unique perspective to documentaries shot in South Korea—revealing precision processes inside Samsung and SK Hynix semiconductor fabs, capturing the heat of Hyundai shipyards in Ulsan, visualizing the thermal architecture of historic Bukchon hanok villages, or documenting nuclear and renewable energy facilities.
+Thermal adds a fresh angle to documentaries shot in South Korea.
+It reveals precise work inside Samsung and SK Hynix semiconductor fabs and captures the heat of Hyundai shipyards in Ulsan.
+It also shows the thermal build style of historic Bukchon hanok villages and logs nuclear and renewable energy facilities.

 Can thermal footage be composited?